 The hip rooftop bars serve as the perfect perch for watching the sun sink low behind the peaks.
 On summer Friday nights, the city center erupts into a drum circle.
 From 6:00 PM until 10:00 PM, people bang on the drums like mad as an audience dances to the beats.

 In Asheville, there’s a surprise around every bend in the road.
 The thrill of discovery reaches epic heights on the Blue Ridge Parkway.
 The scenic road climbs at 6,000 feet in elevation as it winds out of town.
 You can pull your car or bike to the side of the road at any of the numerous overlooks, and soak in the display.
+It’s especially gorgeous in the fall, making it one of the best places to see in October in the USA.

-And t more than 175,00 square feet, the 250-room Biltmore Estate is America’s largest home, and a sight not to be missed.
+And at more than 175,00 square feet, the 250-room Biltmore Estate is America’s largest home, and a sight not to be missed.
 Thanks to its tree-lined streets, and the English village vibe, it feels like a world away.

 Don’t leave without booking a sunrise or sunset stand up paddle board from a local outfitter and watch the pinks and blues reflect off the beloved French Broad River.